gparmer/ANRsim/kit_analysis/article.md

 Given the list of deductions we've made from the identity's ability, we can create a number of abstractions, or deck prototypes that are suppored by the deductions.
 In some sense, we're looking for the "natural conclusions" of the deductions.
 These include (though likely aren't limited to):

 - *Aggression* - Get in early, and turn clicks into agendas.
 Fast.
-- *Economy Denial* -
+- *Economy Denial* - Kit's ability pressures early game rezzes.
+Constant runs turn these rezzes into singificant economic pressure.
-- *Economic Efficiency* -
+- *Economic Efficiency* - If your code gate's efficient, you're essentially bypassing the costs of at least one ice per turn.
-- *Ice Destruction* -
+- *Ice Destruction* - We don't like layered ice, so pare down the layers!

+Lets dive in to each.

 #### Aggression

-This prototype feeds off of Kit's ability to get in early to as quickly as possible turn clicks into scored agendas.
+This prototype feeds off of Kit's ability to get in early to turn clicks into scored agendas as quickly as possible.
+This follows from the following deductions from Kit's card:

+- **One decoder to rule them all (#1).** Once Kit has her decoder out, she avoids early gear checks (#1a).
+Thus she can often get in past when other runners need to focus on digging for breakers.
+- **Early economic pressure (#5).** The longer that early game lasts (i.e. when Kit can get in without additional significant gear-checks), the better for an aggro build.
+When the corp is rezzing ice, it often keeps them poorer than they want, and prolongs Kit's accesses.
+It should be noted that the longer this phase is maintained, the more agendas will pile up in HQ, increasing the chance of hitting them on access.
+- **Preference for shallow servers (#3).** Shallow servers exist, if ever, early game.
+So why not go petal to the metal then!

+*Weaknesses.*  Once gear checks have begun, the corp is often reasonably set up, so finding digging becomes a priority.
+This tends to be a large scoring window for the corp.
+Naturally, if you don't win early, and especially if you don't get a substantial lead early, any corp teched for late game (e.g. RP) will likely run all over you.
+Given the focus on the early game, you need to have an economic back-up plan that will carry you into late.

 #### Economy Efficiency